mongodb/specifications/source/find_getmore_killcursors_commands.rst

 -------

 The **getMore** command replaces the **OP_GET_MORE** wire protocol message.
-The query flags passed to OP_QUERY for a getMore command MUST be secondary_ok=True when sent to a secondary.
+The query flags passed to OP_QUERY for a getMore command MUST be secondaryOk=true when sent to a secondary.
 The OP_QUERY namespace MUST be the same as for the **find** and **killCursors** commands.
 The command takes the following object.